MarkJeronimus/ImageUtilities/README.md

 3. Resample the other axis
 4. Post-convert

-Each step is performed by slicing the image up in N strips and calculating those concurrently.
-Each next step only starts when the entire previous step is completed.
-On average (tested on an idle i7-4710MQ) about 5-10% of CPU cycles is wasted because the fastest thread outperforms the slowest thread by that amount.
+Each pass is completed before starting the next pass.
+In each pass, the image is split into horizontal strips which are processed concurrently.
+On average (tested on an idle i7-4710MQ) about 5-10% of wall clock time is wasted because some threads are faster than others and it doesn't use "work stealing".

 ---

-The slightly faster and experimental implementation, <tt>ImageResamplerShort</tt> uses a smart interleaving strategy.
-The image is chopped into many rectangular pieces, and workers for each of the four steps are instantiated for each piece, with a dependency on the results of the previous worker and neighboring workers.
+The slightly faster experimental implementation, <tt>ImageResamplerShort</tt> uses a smart interleaving strategy.
+The image is chopped into many rectangular pieces, and workers for each of the aforementioned steps are instantiated for each piece, with a dependency on the results of the previous worker and some neighboring workers.
 A worker becomes eligible for execution if all dependent workers are completed.
-All workers are then executed concurrently.
+All workers are submitted for concurrent execution.
 Workers which are blocked start whenever they become eligible <i>and</i> a thread is available.

 # Changes
 (compared to [java-image-scaling](https://github.com/mortennobel/java-image-scaling))